green-sh/hugo_launch_task/README.md

 # Hugo launch configuration snippet for VSCode
-hugo configuration for vscode using launch.json and tasks.json.
+After searching way to long in the internet I created my own launch.json and tasks.json for hugo: hugo configuration for vscode using launch.json and tasks.json.
 Error Detection (Problem matcher) included!

 ## Usage